mbutler/import4e/README.md

 ## ⚠️ Known Issues or Limitations

-- Some items (e.g., “Arcanist Cantrips”) may not exist in compendium
+- Some items (e.g., "Arcanist Cantrips") may not exist in compendium
 - Suffix-matching logic needed
 - Name fallback guards in place